cujojs/wire/docs/components.md

 Modular spec-modules like the grid decorator are often very configurable.
 They might have dozens of configuration options.
 However, having to provide all of those options for every instance would be tedious.

 The `provide` option helps this situation by also overriding components declared in the *child* spec.
 For instance, if our grid decorator spec declares a configuration value, such as `headerRows: 1`, we could override it in a parent's `provide` or just leave it as is.
-The `headerRows: 1` in the grid decorator spec is the *default value* if we don't override it in the `provide`.
+The `headerRows: 1` in the grid decorator spec is the *default value*.

-### provide option example

 Here's how a grid decorator spec might look and how it could be consumed by another spec: